-[179] The following citation is interesting as an illustration of the directness of descent from heathen manes-worship to Christian saint-worship: "It is well known that Romulus, mindful of his own adventurous infancy, became after death a Roman deity, propitious to the health and safety of young children, so that nurses and mothers would carry sickly infants to present them in his little round temple at the foot of the Palatine.
+^{} The following citation is interesting as an illustration of the directness of descent from heathen manes-worship to Christian saint-worship: "It is well known that Romulus, mindful of his own adventurous infancy, became after death a Roman deity, propitious to the health and safety of young children, so that nurses and mothers would carry sickly infants to present them in his little round temple at the foot of the Palatine.
 In after ages the temple was replaced by the church of St. Theodorus, and there Dr. Conyers Middleton, who drew public attention to its curious history, used to look in and see ten or a dozen women, each with a sick child in her lap, sitting in silent reverence before the altar of the saint.
 The ceremony of blessing children, especially after vaccination, may still be seen there on Thursday mornings."
 Op. cit.
 II.
 111.

-[180] Want of space prevents me from remarking at length upon Mr. Tylor's admirable treatment of the phenomena of oracular inspiration.
+[†] Want of space prevents me from remarking at length upon Mr. Tylor's admirable treatment of the phenomena of oracular inspiration.
 Attention should be called, however, to the brilliant explanation of the importance accorded by all religions to the rite of fasting.
 Prolonged abstinence from food tends to bring on a mental state which is favourable to visions.
-The savage priest or medicine-man qualifies himself for the performance of his duties by fasting, and where this is not sufficient, often uses intoxicating drugs; whence the sacredness of the hasheesh, as also of the Vedic soma-juice.
-The practice of fasting among civilized peoples is an instance of survival.
+The savage priest or medicine-man qualifies himself for we may see how by insensible transitions the conception of the human ghost passes into the conception of the spiritual numen, or divinity.